I met Heather Wolf, author of Birding at the Bridge: In Search of Every Bird on the Brooklyn Waterfront, around 1 am one June night.

 And then, before I read the next sentence, it’s as if we said in unison, “Birds are the only things that make me rise before the sun.”

 Birding at the Bridge is a Great Read

-I highly recommend it to anyone who wants to learn more about birds.
+It was such an enjoyable read, and I highly recommend it to anyone who wants to learn more about birds.

-It’s filled with first-hand accounts, gorgeous photography and funny anecdotes about birds she sees at Brooklyn Bridge Park.
+It’s filled with first-hand accounts, gorgeous photography, and funny anecdotes about birds she sees at Brooklyn Bridge Park.

 I felt like I had just spent several hours birdwatching with a friend.

 The sleep-deprived morning after reading Heather’s book, I knew it was a priority to feature Heather once I started this website.

 Keeping my promise to myself, I did.

 Meeting Heather and spending several hours birding with her in her magical bird patch was a sheer joy.

 The only way to capture Heather’s enthusiasm, passion, and love for birds was to experience the thrill of birding at Brooklyn Bridge Park with her.